Chart Color Schemes

 Infrastructure

-Reid has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Reid has emerging levels of nearby infrastructure activity, ranking in the 20thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 19 projects likely affecting the region.
-Notable initiatives include Academy Close Redevelopment in Campbell, Australian War Memorial Redevelopment, Lonsdale & Girrahween in Braddon (Section 34), and The Foothills development in Campbell on the former CSIRO site.
-The following list details projects most relevant to the area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 19 projects that could impact the area.
+Notable projects include Academy Close Redevelopment - Campbell, Australian War Memorial Redevelopment, UNSW Canberra City Campus - Stage 1, and Marcus Clarke Street Office Complex.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.